In 2014, Kelmscott Manor sponsored its first Artist in Residence, Sasha Ward.

 - 6 October 2018: The Big Draw - Play!

 Join us at Morris Memorial Hall for one of the following fantastic lectures.
 Lectures are free for Friends of Kelmscott Manor; general admission is £10.00 unless stated otherwise and includes a glass of wine or soft drink.

 Information on our next lecture will be published here as soon as it is available.

 Play English Lawn Croquet

 The Morris family often liked to play croquet in the Manor garden.
 William and Jane’s daughter, May, was particularly fond of the game—we still have May Morris’s croquet box at the Manor!

 We hope that visitors will enjoy the game as much as the Morris family did.
 The Manor’s croquet set is suitable for families; mallets of different heights are available to suit all persons large and small.
-Advanced booking is not necessary and croquet equipment hire is included in the admission price.
+Advanced booking is not necessary.

 You can either follow the rules of the Croquet Association, or just have a go playing on our lawn at the side of the Manor.
 Afterward, we recommend indulging in a delicious snack in the nearby Tearoom.